10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 4. Initiate the movement while pressing the weight up while simultaneously rotating the palms such that they are now facing away from the body at the top of the movement.

-5. At the top of the movement and during the lockout, the palms are now facing away from the lifter as they would be with a conventional shoulder press.
+5. At the top of the movement and during the lockout, the palms are now facing away from the lifter as they would be with a conventional shoulder push exercises.
 It is recommended to have the elbows flare out slightly while pushing upwards to have the dumbbells wider at the top.

 6. Complete the rep by lowering the weight while simultaneously rotating the palms and have them end up at the end position facing the body once again.